LnxFCA/balatro-mods/first-round-joker/README.md

 > NOTE: While this mod provides similar functionality to `Choose First Shop Joker`,
 > this mod is an independent work not related in any way to the former.

-To activate the mod, you must hover over a valid Joker card and the activation key, by default `F`, you can change it on mod options.
+To activate the mod, you must hover over a valid Joker card (Collections -> Jokers) and press the activation key, by default `F`, you can change it on mod options.
 Once a valid Joker card is activated, the selected Joker will appear in the first-round shop.